numberZero/factorio-unrealistic-reactors/readme.md

 #### Migration from RealisticReactors

 Migration from RealisticReactors is partially supported.
-Reactors should work, however intermediate states (starting or stopping) may not work as expected.
-Cooling towers should work, though visuals may glitch.
-Other buildings weren’t tested yet.
+Reactors and cooling towers should work, however intermediate states (starting or stopping) may not work as expected.

 #### Original description